Requirements and cost

-QWE will not have to be completed in one period of time just after qualifying as a solicitor, as is normal now.
-This means that experience can be gained as a candidate progresses through their education, and this experience can include summer work placements or work as a paralegal so long as it's signed off.
+Candidates will not have to complete QWE in one block directly before qualifying as a solicitor, as most candidates currently do.
+A candidate can gain experience as they progress through their education, and this experience could include summer work placements or work as a paralegal so long as it's signed off.

 Employers and QWE

-It’s likely that many employers will continue to take on trainees for a two-year period as is current practise.
+It’s likely that many employers will continue to take on trainees for a two-year period as is current practice.

 Employers may have their own expectations of what good qualifying work experience looks like.
-They are free to set and manage their own training arrangements, as long as they meet the SRA’s minimum requirements.
+They are free to set and manage their own training arrangements, so long as they meet the SRA’s minimum requirements.

 Signing off QWE placements

-- the compliance officer for legal practice within the firm, if the organisation has one
+- the compliance officer for legal practice (COLP) within the firm, if the organisation has one

 - a solicitor working at the organisation (who does not need to hold a practising certificate), or

-- (if neither of these is available) a nominated solicitor working outside the organisation who is willing to sign off the experience gained and who has direct experience of the candidate’s work, including undertaking a review of their work
+- (if neither of these is available) a nominated solicitor working outside the organisation who is willing to sign off the experience gained and who has direct experience of the candidate’s work